VirtualExpo-B2B/grantor/README.md

 ## MySQL Grants as Code

-Grantor is a DevOps tool, developped in [VirtualExpo](http://www.virtual-expo.com/), to manage MySQL users.
+Grantor is a DevOps tool, developped at [VirtualExpo](http://www.virtual-expo.com/), to manage MySQL users.
 It enables a team to collaborate on MySQL grants: developpers can add users or modify permissions at will, and using a [Git workflow](https://www.atlassian.com/git/tutorials/comparing-workflows), their commits can be brought into the CI and finally up to production, using merge requests and code revues.
 Because the grants are managed just as code, traceability is not compromised and rollbacks are always permitted.

 The principle consists in writing all the grants into an external Git repository, from which Gantor reads.
 Just like a Puppet code repo, a **runnning** MySQL instance can then be updated to match the permission described in our repo.